cybearl/genesis/README.md

 #### Historical Scoring System (HSS):
 This system is used to calculate the score of a strategy based on its performance on historical data.

-It generates a JSON file containing a result for each strategy, the result contains the score of the strategy and other useful data.
+It generates a JSON result for each strategy, the result contains the score of the strategy and other useful data.

 The command to run the HSS is `yarn score` and it supports the following arguments (all optional):